Gratitude Practices

 Try This: Gratitude Journal

-Many people find this helps them.
+Many people find that keeping a gratitude journal helps them nurture more appreciaiton.
 One way to practice being grateful is to write down three things that you are grateful for at the end of each day.

 For example: